-There are different color modes a graphic designer uses when preparing artwork for print (CMYK) and for a screen (RGB).
+There are different color modes a graphic designer uses when preparing artwork for print (CMYK) and screen (RGB).

-CMYK is a subtractive process, which means that cyan, magenta and yellow inks are combined to create thousands of other colors.
+CMYK is a subtractive process, which means that cyan, magenta, and yellow inks are combined to create thousands of other colors.
 In theory, if the first three colors are overlapped, you would get black.
-But in reality, the end result of this combination has a muddy, dark brown look.
-Therefore, black has been added to completely remove light from the printed picture, which is how the eye perceives the color black.
+But in reality, the result of this combination is a muddy, dark-brown look.
+Therefore, black has been added to completely remove the light from the printed picture, which is how the eye perceives the color black.

 Online graphics, such as those used in a website or on television, break down light into Red, Green, and Blue (RGB).
 RBG is an additive color process in which red, green and blue light are overlapped in different combinations to create thousands of other colors.
 In theory, if these colors are overlapped, the result would be pure white.